joshuamei91/ga-dsi-sg-07/capstone/README.md

 ## Dataset

-The dataset contains training, validation and test sets with labeled statements and meta-data related to the statements.
+The dataset contains training, validation and test sets with labeled statements from Politifact and meta-data related to the statements.
 There are 6 labels: pants on fire, false, barely true, half true, mostly true and true.
 I did not think that such granularity was necessary, hence I grouped the statements into 3 classes instead: false, half true and true.
 The meta-data includes information such as the speaker, context, party affiliation of the speaker etc.

 ## Notebook workflow